WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

   - programming languages
 ---

-# Polyglot Sphinx Documentation: User report from documenting too many languages
+# A user report from documenting too many languages

 I like programming languages.
 The more of them the better.
 I have even had the pleasure of working on a couple projects with code in 5 or more languages at once.